 Emphasising the personal development of critical writing in consultation with teaching staff, this unit aims to offer a supportive opportunity for the research and completion of an independently generated and illustrated Extended Research Project.

-This final unit of your course is designed to encourage you to reflect on your learning throughout the course.
-In preparing for the world beyond University you'll need to polish your CV and your online presence and develop your confidence in presenting yourself both online and in person.
+This final unit is designed to encourage you to reflect on your learning throughout the course.
+In preparing for the world beyond university you’ll need to polish your CV and your online presence as well as to develop your confidence in presenting yourself both online and in person.
 You'll also prepare your previous project work for presentation at screenings and festivals by developing a festival strategy and all associated promotional materials.

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section: